joedski/musings/Vue General/Reactive Updates on Sub-Props and Sub-Elements of Computed Properties.md

 Reactive Updates on Sub-Props and Sub-Elements of Computed Properties
 =====================================================================

+> NOTE: My second conclusion here is that about the best way to do it is using a record with a get/set pair for any values you want to update.

-> NOTE: My conclusion here is, well, I haven't yet found a good ideomatic way to do assignments to elements of computed collections, outside of setter methods.
+> NOTE: My first conclusion here is, well, I haven't yet found a good ideomatic way to do assignments to elements of computed collections, outside of setter methods.

 Computed props are great, they allow automatic derivation of source data, meaning less manual transformation work on your part.
 Even better, they have a get/set form which allows for bidirectional automatic derivation, greatly simplifying things like complex form elements.